-Sensors is a feature available for Windows 10 since Workspace ONE UEM 1905, and this feature now supports macOS as a Tech Preview for Workspace ONE UEM 2010.
-Sensors allow administrators to automate data collection for desktop endpoints using common scripting languages.
+Sensors is a feature available for Windows 10 and macOS devices, it allows administrators to automate data collection for desktop endpoints using common scripting languages.
 For example, administrators can push a sensor to a set of devices to obtain the latest printer connectivity status, report the current device hostname, retrieve a specific version identifier of a component, and so on.
-You can use Sensors in reports, dashboards, and automations in Workspace ONE Intelligence, but they are not required in Workspace ONE UEM 2010 and later.
+You can use Sensors in reports, dashboards, and automations in Workspace ONE Intelligence.

-Scripts is a new Tech Preview feature announced as part of Workspace ONE UEM 2010, which allows administrators to automate endpoint configurations on Windows 10 and macOS devices.
-For example, administrators can push a script to a set of devices to set the hostname of the device, configure driver mapping automatically, set up complex printer configurations, etc.
+Scripts is a new resource added as part of Workspace ONE UEM 2111, which allows administrators to automate endpoint configurations on Windows 10 and macOS devices.
+For example, administrators can push a script to a set of devices to set the hostname of the device, configure driver mapping automatically, set up complex printer configurations, and so on.